 > Click on the stage for detailed information.

 Heart failure is a constellation of signs and symptoms that can be caused by DCM.
-There are many disease conditions that can cause DCM and other types of cardiomyopathy.
+There are many disease conditions that can cause dilated cardiomyopathy (DCM) and other types of cardiomyopathy.
 Symptom severity of heart failure is classified and categorized by the New York Heart Association classification I, II, III, IV, which refer to symptoms of heart failure.
-Symptoms can improve, or they can worsen, so one can move back and forth across the classes.
+Symptoms of heart failure due to dilated cardiomyopathy can improve, or they can worsen, so one can move back and forth across the classes.
 This classification does not necessarily correspond to the types of changes the heart has undergone or is undergoing.